 - Your card contains incorrect data;

-- You never received the previous card that was issued to you by the USCIS.
+- You never received the previous card that was issued to you by USCIS.

-application fee for form I-90 is $365.
-And Biometrics fee: $85.
-You may submit one check or money order for both the application and the biometrics fee, for a total of $450.
-Please see Special Instructions for details.
+Green card replacement application fee for Form I-90 is $365 USD, and a Biometrics fee of $85 is also required.
+You may submit one check or money order for both the application and the biometrics fee for a total of $450.
+See Form I-90 Instructions for details.

 For U.S. Postal Service:

 Phoenix, AZ 85036

 All applicants will receive an appointment notice for a biometric processing at an ASC (application service center) near you in the mail and will also specify the documents to be submitted at the time of appointment.

 The green card replacement process takes time, generally 3-10 months or more, depending on the case and the information provided.

 If you must travel during the green card replacement process either for employment or personal reasons, it is advisable to get your passport stamped with I-551 at the local USCIS office to indicate that you have filed for a new green card.